-Truck accidents can be incredibly dangerous.
+Truck wrecks can be incredibly dangerous.
 Semi-trucks can weigh over 30,000 pounds, 20 to 30 times more than regular passenger cars.
 When a semi-truck swerves and blocks a highway, it can cause a multi-vehicle accident with multiple fatalities.
 Motor vehicle accidents involving 18-wheelers often cause severe injuries or death to innocent drivers, passengers, and pedestrians.
 Recovering compensation from injuries caused by a truck accident can be challenging.
 When an at-fault truck driver causes an accident, he or she is liable for injuries that result.

-The Gainesville truck accident lawyers at Smith Hulsey Law offer clients relentless representation.
+A Gainesville truck accident lawyer at Smith Hulsey Law offers clients relentless representation.
 We provide exceptional results for clients who suffer injuries in the truck, tractor-trailer, and 18-wheeler accidents.
 Our skilled attorneys have represented insurance carriers.
 We know all of the ways that insurance companies attempt to pay out less than they should to our injured clients.
-Our truck accident lawyers fight hard for our clients’ right to compensation throughout the entire process.
 Contact our law firm today to schedule your initial consultation.
 En español

 In 2018, 4,136 people died in truck accidents, and 67% of those were occupants of other passenger vehicles and cars.
-Truck accidents are far more dangerous for people in passenger cars than truck drivers.
+Truck wrecks are far more dangerous for people in passenger cars than truck drivers.
 In fact, 96% of people killed in two-vehicle crashes involving a large truck were those in the passenger vehicle that collided with the truck.
 Most of the deaths, 74% involved tractor-trailer trucks.
-Additionally, 62% of large truck drivers who died in crashes involved a collision with another large truck.
+Additionally, 62% of truck drivers who died in crashes involved a collision with another large truck.

 Semi-truck and 18-wheeler drivers work under a tremendous amount of pressure.
 In many cases, truck drivers are independent contractors who do not receive payment until they complete a job.
 The more jobs they finish in a short amount of time, the more income they receive.
 Unfortunately, this setup can create an atmosphere in which truck drivers do not get the minimum amount of sleep to drive safely.
-Driver error or negligence is the most common cause of tractor-trailer accidents As an experienced attorney can further explain, lack of sleep and drowsy driving are a common cause of serious truck accidents in Gainesville.
+Driver error or negligence is the most common cause of tractor-trailer accidents As an experienced attorney can further explain, lack of sleep and drowsy driving are a common cause of serious truck wrecks in Gainesville.
 Additional causes of truck accidents include the following: